Members

 In the aeronautical sector, ETSI is involved in the production of European Norms in support of the Single European Sky as well as Harmonised Standards for ground ATM equipment, meteorological radars, aeronautical satellite services, direct air-to-ground communication, communication on board aircraft and much more.

-ETSI has also more than 100 partnerships in place including EUROCAE, EASA, SJU and ICAO.
+ETSI has also more than 110 established partnerships in place.
 ETSI is independent of all other organizations and structures, a key feature for ensuring neutrality and trustworthiness.
 That brings benefits not only in the acceptance of our standards and other publications, but also in our growing range of ancillary services, such as interoperability testing which is very important in the aeronautical sector as well.

 ETSI's standardization activities are open to all interested companies and organizations.
-For more information about how you can be involved, please visit http://www.etsi.org/membership.
-For details about ETSI's current activities in aeronautics, please visit http://portal.etsi.org/ERM and select TGAERO.
+For more information about how you can be involved, please visit https://www.etsi.org/membership.
+For details about ETSI's current activities in aeronautics, please visit https://portal.etsi.org/ERM and select ERM TGAERO.

 ETSI and EASCG